Nfx1z/JS-Model_TF-API/README.md

 1. Clone the repository `git clone <repository-url>`
 2. Install WSL `ubuntu` in your Windows.
+3. Open the WSL terminal in Visual Studio Code and navigate to your project.
+4. Run `bash modules.sh` if you are new to WSL.
-3. After installing WSL, open the WSL terminal and run the following command to install the configuration:
+5. Or you can run the following command at your WSL main directory to install the configuration:

     ```bash
     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash